redeclipse/oldsvnbf/data/textures/readme.txt

-Textures in this directory
-	(C) 2007-2008 Blood Frontier, Anthony Cord, Quinton Reeves Use without permission is not allowed

 scorch.png and the Sauerbraten/Cube 2 Logo
 	(C) 2007-2008 Marcus "makkE" Biel, Sauerbraten Engine

-lavatn.jpg
-	(!)
-2008 Quinton Reeves
-	This file is released into the public domain.
+All other files in this directory are:
+	(C) 2007-2008 Anthony "Acord" Cord, all rights reserved.

+The "textures" package included in Blood Frontier may only be distributed
+	with the Blood Frontier package.
+Redistribution or repacking outside this context without the author's consent is strictly prohibited.